Mielek/apim-policy-toolkit/docs/QuickStart.md

 Let's unpack the code above:

 * Test class is a standard MSTest class with one test method.
-You can use your favorite testing framework in place of MS test.
+You can use your favorite testing framework in place of MSTest.
 Policy framework is not dependent on any testing framework.
 * `MockExpressionContext` is a class which is used to mock request context.
 It is available in `Azure.ApiManagement.PolicyToolkit.Emulator.Expressions` namespace.
-It implements `IExpressionContext` interface and expose a helper properties to set up request context.
+It implements `IExpressionContext` interface and exposes helper properties to set up request context.
 * `context.MockRequest.IpAddress = "10.0.0.12"` is setting a IpAddress for request.

 To check that the expression works as expected, run the test by executing the following command.